hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `vm_size` - (Required) The size of the Virtual Machine, such as `Standard_DS2_v2`.

-* `availability_zones` - (Optional) A list of Availability Zones across which the Node Pool should be spread.
-Changing this forces a new resource to be created.

 -> **Note:** This requires that the `type` is set to `VirtualMachineScaleSets` and that `load_balancer_sku` is set to `Standard`.

 * `enable_auto_scaling` - (Optional) Should [the Kubernetes Auto Scaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) be enabled for this Node Pool?
 Defaults to `false`.